BlinkTagInc/transit-custom-posts/index.md

 This plugin is based on years of experience building transit websites, incorporating solutions to many common problems and features proven useful to transit agencies with widely varying needs and services.

+See a basic working example site of [Transit Custom Posts with the Transit Base Template](https://demoplugin.wpengine.com/)

 ### Guide

 * [Custom Post Types](custom-posts.md)